 Finally, the application will start with Wine.

-Due to initial configuration, Wine will take some time to start application at first.
-The subsequent application launch will quicker that first time.
+Due to the initial configuration, Wine will take some time to start application at first.
+The subsequent application launch will be quicker than the first time.

-This tutorial helped you to install and use Wine on Ubuntu 20.04 Linux systems.
+This tutorial helped you to install and use Wine on Ubuntu 22.04 and 20.04 LTS Linux systems.
+Now, you can run Windows applications on your Ubuntu system.